The King's Daughter—Spheres of Influence

 "For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”

-She already was like God.
-She was created in His image and was given dominion over creation along side her husband.
+She was already like God.
+She was created in His image and was given dominion over creation alongside her husband.

 The game hasn't changed much and is the same for each of us as individuals.
 The reinstatement of the image of God in us is vital to our spiritual health and growth.

-Myles Monroe, in his book "The Purpose and Power of a Woman", describes a woman's ability to conceive, carry a baby and bring forth life that is very descriptive of how we can incubate thoughts that give birth to perceptions and actions.
-He says this:
+Myles Monroe, in his book The Purpose and Power of a Woman, describes a woman's ability to conceive, carry a baby and bring forth life that is very descriptive of how we can incubate thoughts.
+Our thoughts, then, give birth to perceptions and actions.

 "pregnancy is a remarkable process that shifts the focus and efforts of the woman's entire body to the task of developing the new life within her womb."
-He suggests that this ability is an integral part of her nature that permeates all areas of her life."
-(1)
+He suggests that this ability is an integral part of her nature that permeates all areas of her life."1

 Women come with the incredible ability to incubate.
 We incubate words, thoughts, and emotions.
 We internalize them and process them until a conclusion is developed and produced.
 We then birth whatever it is we have married together in our minds and internalized in our hearts.
-This can be good or bad.
+This process can be good or bad.

-I heard a phrase in a group I attended once and it was this.
-"Take responsibility for your life" whether you are the victim or the perpetrator of your misery take responsibility by deciding what you are going to do with it from this day forward.
+I heard a phrase in a group I attended once, and it was this.
+"Take responsibility for your life," whether you are the victim or the perpetrator of your misery, take responsibility by deciding what you are going to do with it from this day forward.